UFC 181: Hendricks vs Lawler II: Predictions & Analysis

 A few statistical edges stand out.
 Browne throws significantly more leather — a 0.8 sig. strike per minute gap.
 Schaub is far more active with takedowns, averaging 2.7 more per 15 minutes.
 Schaub has tighter striking defense, making opponents miss more often.

-**The Pick: Travis Browne over Brendan Schaub.** We're leaning Browne here at 66%, a solid but not overwhelming edge.
-The market implies 74% for Browne, but our model sees only 66%.
-That 8-point gap favoring Schaub is worth watching.
+The Pick: Travis Browne over Brendan Schaub.
+We're leaning Browne here at 72%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Todd Duffee vs Anthony Hamilton